 - Description and demonstration of how to modify saved test methods

 ADMET equipment is offered with free lifetime technical support.
-Our Technical Support is based off Norwood, Massachusetts.
+Our Technical Support is based in Norwood, Massachusetts.
 The team is able to assist without the common barriers faced with overseas support.

 ADMET Engineering and Support Teams

-ADMET offers testing system maintenance services to ensure years of trouble free operation, maximizing your investment.
+ADMET offers testing system maintenance services to ensure years of trouble-free operation, maximizing your investment.
 A qualified ADMET technician will perform maintenance on the system including inspection of all critical components and lubrication where required, troubleshooting of any potential issues, and software updates.
-Additionally, customers of ADMET’s maintenance plan may receive certain replacement parts free of charge, and many others with a discounted price.
+Additionally, customers of ADMET’s maintenance plan may receive certain replacement parts free of charge, and many others at a discounted price.